 Bangkok is a friendly, buzzing city visited by millions of people each year.
 The low prices and abundance of great food also make it a popular base for Digital Nomads to live and work remotely from.

-We spent 2 months living as Digital Nomads in the north of Bangkok and found it to be a fantastic city to base ourselves.
-We’ve written this guide to help you if you’re planning to travel and work remotely in Thailand’s capital.
+We spent 2 months living in Bangkok as Digital Nomads in the north part of the city and found it to be a fantastic place to base ourselves.

 Living the laptop lifestyle obviously means you need a fast and reliable internet connection wherever you decide to pitch up.
 So, it’s fantastic to know that the Nomad List website scores Bangkok as ‘good’ when it comes to internet speed and ‘great’ for the availability of free wifi across the city.